n3dst4/gumshoe-fvtt/README.md

 5. Copy the `packs/*.db` files back from `dist/` into `src/`

+## Release process

+We have "release" branch.
+Its job is to hold a manifest version that points to the right release download.

+To perform a release from `master`:

+1. Update the version in `package.json` and `system.json`.
+2. Commit and push.
+3. Run `npm run package`.
+4. On GitLab, create a tag matching the new version.
+5. Upload the release package to that tag as an asset.
+6. Get the download URL for the asset.
+7. Paste it into the `download` field of `system.json`.
+8. Commit and push.
+9. FF the `release` branch to to `master`.

+Now, anyone who installs or upgrades, will see the new manifest, and the new download.

+Why do we have a separate `release` branch?
+To keep control.
+The manifest on `master` can be unstable, broken, experimental, whatever and we know that users will be safely looking at the `release` version.

 ## Credits

 <span>Photo by <a href="https://unsplash.com/@anniespratt?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Annie Spratt</a> on <a href="https://unsplash.com/?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span>